nhathadt11/blog/content/posts/the-covid/index.md

 > An individual develops itself by coming to make physical contact with other individual and making long-distance travel.
 >

-Looking back on Wuhan city, it was known as the beginning of the Covid.
-It is the capital of Central China’s Hubei province and is one of the top cities in China with notable institutes including higher education, financial centers, and scientific research.
+Looking back on Wuhan city, it was known as the epicenter of the Covid pandemic.
+However, it serves as the capital of Central China’s Hubei province and ranks one of the top cities in China with notable institutes including higher education, financial centers, and scientific research.

 > Some thing may give you a bad impression at the first look but it is actually not.
 >

-A year later, the year writing this post, I came across information relating to Computational Social Network, which appeared to reshape my thinking at that moment.
+A year later, the year of writing this post, I came across information relating to Computational Social Networks, which appeared to reshape and enhance my thinking at that moment.